Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With a population of 59,680, 24,558 total housing units (homes and apartments), and a median house value of $71,824, house prices in Springfield are some of the most affordable in Ohio as well as the nation.
+With 58,877 people, 24,357 houses or apartments, and a median cost of homes of $80,548, house prices in Springfield are some of the most affordable in Ohio as well as the nation.

 Notably, Springfield's appreciation rate in the latest quarter is one of the lowest in America.

 Relative to Ohio, our data show that Springfield's latest annual appreciation rate is lower than 90% of the other cities and towns in Ohio.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Springfield differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Springfield - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Springfield real estate investment or home purchase decisions.

 |$586,001 - $880,000||1.2|